Industrial ‘As a Service’: Models That Work

 Lessons from unsuccessful attempts:

-- Without real telemetry: you don’t know if the asset is being used per contract.
+- Without real telemetry: manufacturer doesn’t know if asset is used per contract.

 - Impossible SLAs: committing to 99.99% uptime when reality is 98%.